freerouting/freerouting/README.md

 6) Choose in the Files pulldown-menu of Eagle the item "execute Script" and select my_design.scr.

-### Additional steps for users of [KiCad](https://www.kicad.org/)
+### Additional steps for users of [Target 3001!](https://ibfriedrich.com/)

-1) Download the latest `freerouting-1.6.2.jar` file from the [Releases](https://github.com/freerouting/freerouting/releases)

-2) Start KiCad and open your project in Pcbnew.

-3) Export the PCB into Specctra DSN (File / Export... / Specctra DSN).

-4) Start the router by running the freerouting-executable.jar file, push the "Open Your Own Design" button and select the exported .dsn file in the file chooser.

-5) Do the routing.

-5) When you're finished, export the results into a Specctra session file (File / Export Specctra Session File).
-The router will generate a .ses file for you.

-6) Go back to KiCad's Pcbnew and import the results (File / Import Specctra Session...).
+1) Freerouting is accesible directly from the GUI menu in Actions / Automatisms and assistants / Autorouter / Freerouting autorouter...

+2) There you can select the signals (=nets) to be routed

+3) Next you can influence the algorithm

+4) They will get the Freerouting installer from https://github.com/freerouting/freerouting/releases/

+5) Normally the user does not have to change the settings and can click directly on the [Start] button.
+So then it is a one-click solution.
+After the creation of the session file SES, Target automatically asks, if the results shall be used

+6) The tracks and vias are imported immediately into the TARGET project file

 ### Additional steps for users of [pcb-rnd](http://www.repo.hu/projects/pcb-rnd)